paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 (eee_4_3_4_6)=
 ## Fuses (family 06)

-Fuses are classified as family 06 in EPPL {cite:t}`eee-EPPL007-37`.
+Fuses are classified as family 06 in {term}`EPPL` {cite:t}`eee-EPPL007-37`.
 All fuses used for Space applications can be modelled through FIDES.
 The pages where the models can be found in the two versions of the FIDES guide

 The following table presents the different subfamilies and the corresponding models with the FIDES method.